microsoft/BotFramework-WebChat/samples/19.a.single-sign-on-for-enterprise-apps/README.md

    1. Select "Overview"
    1. On the main pane, copy the content of "Application (client) ID" to `/rest-api/.env`
       - `AAD_OAUTH_CLIENT_ID=12345678abcd-1234-5678-abcd-12345678abcd`
-- Save the client secret
-   1. Select "Certificates & secrets"
-   1. In the "Client secrets" section, create a "New client secret"
-   1. Save the client secret to `/rest-api/.env` file
-      - `AAD_OAUTH_CLIENT_SECRET=<your app client secret>`
-- Enable "Implicit Grant" flow
-   1. Select "Authentication"
-   1. In the "Advanced Settings" section, check "Access tokens"
-   1. Click "Save" button to save the changes

 ## Setup Azure Bot Services